Using these step-by-step directions, discover how easy it is to create amazing paper mache works of art.

 - Start by deciding what you want to make.
 The possibilities are almost limitless with paper mache.
-One of the most popular items to make is a pinata.
+Two of the more popular items to make are a pinata and volcano.
 When you know what you want to make, then create the base or form for your project.

 - Once your base is ready, you should prepare your paste.
 Browse through this collection of paper mache paste options and choose the one that works best for your project.